 I have talked about him for hours.
 I’ve done about 300 interviews so far!

-I personally feel that it’s because this is the kind of film that will have to be mentioned in future discussions about Bruce’s music.
+I feel that this is the kind of film that will have to be mentioned in future discussions about Bruce’s music.
 They’re so intertwined now.

 So he’s one of the directors of that film as a result from working with me.